In this topology, a PA-3020 in the co-location space

 containing new features—such as the Enforce GlobalProtect or Simple

-Certificate Enrollment Protocol (SCEP) features that were made available
+Certificate Enrollment Protocol (SCEP) features which were made

-with PAN-OS 7.1 and content updates that followed—is enabled in
+available with PAN-OS 7.1 and content updates that followed—is enabled

-the pilot configuration first and validated by those pilot users
+in the pilot configuration first and validated by those pilot users,

 before it is made available to other users.